allegroai/clearml-docs/docs/webapp/webapp_reports.md

    ![Reports step 2](../img/reports_step_2.png)

 3. Click `Embed in ClearML report`.
-This generates the embed code for accessing the resource from a reports, and copies it to your clipboard.
+This generates the embed code for accessing the resource, and copies it to your clipboard.

    ![Reports step 3](../img/reports_step_3.png)